Skip to main content

 Step 4 – Termination of Employment

 In the event performance does not improve to meet expectations, employment may be terminated.
-The supervisor must work with Human Resources prior to making the decision to end employment.
+The supervisor must work with People Experience prior to making the decision to end employment.

 Orientation Extension